Omari Spellman: Erie BayHawks (2021)

 On November 24, 2020, Spellman was traded to the New York Knicks in exchange for Ed Davis.
 On January 7, 2021, he was waived by the Knicks.

 On January 26, 2021, Spellman signed with the Erie BayHawks of the NBA G League.

-Anyang KGC (2021–present)
+Anyang KGCAnyang Jung Kwan Jang Red Boosters (2021–2023)

 Spellman joined the Chicago Bulls for the 2021 NBA Summer League.

-On August 31, 2021, Spellman was reported to have signed with Anyang KGC.
+On August 31, 2021, Spellman signed with Anyang KGC of the Korean Basketball League.
+In March 2023, Anyang KGC played in the EASL Champions Week, and won the gold medal.
+Spellman was named the Champions Week' MVP.
+In May 2023, he won his first KBL championship.
+On December 12, his contract was terminated, replacing by Robert Carter.

+Zenit Saint Petersburg (2024–2025)

+On July 31, 2024, Spellman signed with Zenit Saint Petersburg of the VTB United League.
+On January 21, 2025, his contract was terminated.

+Wonju DB Promy ( feb 2025– september)

+On February 10, 2025, Spellman signed with Wonju DB Promy of the Korean Basketball League (KBL), replacing Robert Carter.

+National team career

+On April 18, 2023, Spellman acquired Lebanese citizenship, and joined the Lebanon men's national basketball team.

 Personal life

 Spellman has a younger brother, Arashma Parks, who currently plays as a forward for Temple University, and a younger sister, Taiyier Parks, who currently plays basketball for Michigan State as a forward.